 Getting to know the basics of denial management is vital for successfully running a medical practice and Durable medical equipment (DME) facility.
-Facilities that are showing positive bottom line numbers at the end of each month will generally have denial rates below 2%-3%.
-Also, nowadays payers are embarking system software’s so they can identify different payment procedures which apply the contract requirements.
-For some insurer’s, it seems that the procedure is skewed to effect denial, whenever anything is unclear.
-Along with this, most insurance companies expect only a fraction of DME facilities to follow-up on the claim and re-submit a corrected version.
+Facilities that are showing positive bottom-line numbers at the end of each month will generally have denial rates below 2%-3%.
+Also, nowadays payers are embarking system software’s so they can identify different payment procedures that apply the contract requirements.
+For some insurers, it seems that the procedure is skewed to effect denial, whenever anything is unclear.
+Along with this, most insurance companies expect only a fraction of DME facilities to follow-up on the claim and resubmit a corrected version.
 Clearly, producing clean claims saves facilities money.

 The first thing ‘you’ as a DME supplier should comprehend is as to why the claims are being denied?

 For DME billing service, there’s nothing more disappointing than a denied claim.
 Most of the time you get to hear that the work was done but a minute coding error lets the claim to be denied, which is pretty frustrating.